-Mentoring is informal meetings of persons from our minor clients – menties (as needed, minimum 6 years, maximum 18 years) and trained volunteers – mentors.
+Mentoring refers to informal meetings of our minor clients – menties (as needed, minimum 6 years, maximum 18 years) and trained volunteers – mentors.

-The aim is to support children and adolescents in orientation in our culture, their integration into the Czech environment and especially development of their potential.
+The aim is to support children and adolescents in becoming well-acquainted with our culture, to help with their integration into the Czech environment and especially to develop their potential.

-Mentoring provides everyone with the possibility of long-term individual support.
-During the activity there are always two people – a child / youth and his partner – mentor.
-They have enough time and space to do and can do almost anything to help develop their skills and knowledge, such as:
+Mentoring provides for long-term individual support for everyone.
+There are always two people involved in the particular activity – a child / youth and his partner – mentor.
+They have enough time and space for themselves and they can do almost anything to help develop the child’s skills and knowledge, such as:

-- creative creation – drawing, painting, graphics, photography, sewing,…
+- creative activities – drawing, painting, graphics, photography, sewing,…

 - music – singing, playing musical instruments,…

-- development in IT skills – user knowledge when working with PC, but – also programming or computer graphics,…
+- development of IT skills – user-level knowledge of working with PC, but also programming or computer graphics,…

-- visits to cultural events – exhibitions, concerts, theater or film performances, libraries,…
+- visiting cultural events – exhibitions, concerts, theater or film performances, libraries,…

-- Czech language learning – play with words, language and practice of Czech language during personal meetings!
+- learning Czech language – playing with words, language and practising the Czech language during personal meetings!

-- … or just about anything that both of them would enjoy and bring them joy!
+- … or just about anything that both the mentie and the mentor enjoy and it makes them happy!

 Mentor and client meet twice a month for about 1.5–2 hours.
-It is therefore a three-hour time investment, which can bring children and clients a new direction and dimension in their lives and significantly shift them
+It is therefore a three-hour time investment per month, which can bring children and clients a new direction and dimension in their lives and shift them significantly.

 At the beginning, volunteers receive a full day mentoring training, learn a lot about migration issues, our organization and clientele issues.

-Throughout the mentoring relationship, mentors are methodically led.
+Throughout the mentoring relationship, the mentors have methodical support.

-They also receive the possibility of supervision, individual consultations and financial support!
+They can also make use of supervision, one-to-one consultations and financial support!

 “I am a mentoring client myself and I am very satisfied.
 I always enjoy meeting and I enjoy it very much.
 Always, in all cases, something fun, interesting is done.
 One experiences something new and recognizes newer and newer things and places. ”